This slow cooker lamb jalfrezi is a delicious spicy lamb curry that's perfect for midweek or a weekend curry night.

 As you know, I love making homemade curries and lamb curries are great for slow cooking.
 Slow cooking makes the lamb super tender and all the delicious spices make it really tasty as well.
 The great thing about a jalfrezi is that it has spicy stir-fried vegetables stirred in at the end which add a burst of freshness too!

 This lamb jalfrezi curry is also the perfect recipe to make this month as October is Crock-tober and I'm just loving using my new Crock-Pot® Express Multi-Cooker.
+If you want to test out the pressure cooker functions you can try my pressure cooker chicken curry in it too!

 I've already shared my pressure-cooked chorizo risotto using the sauté and pressure cook settings.
 Do take a look as it also includes my review of the Crock-Pot® Express Multi-Cooker.
 Creating this lamb jalfrezi recipe was an opportunity for me to try out the slow cook settings as well.